-Born in 1971, Michael David Wickerson, tenured associate professor and chair of the sculpture department at the Kansas...Read More
+Born in 1971, Michael David Wickerson, tenured associate professor and chair of the...Read More

 Born in 1971, Michael David Wickerson, tenured associate professor and chair of the sculpture department at the Kansas City Art Institute, teaches a variety of traditional and contemporary skills and crafts.

-Wickerson holds a bachelor's degree from the University of Waterloo and a Master of Fine Arts degree from York University in Toronto, Canada.
+He co-founded and co-directed the Wickerson Studios, LLC. in Kansas and has taught at Memorial University in Newfoundland and York University in Ontario.
+Wickerson holds a bachelor’s degree from the University of Waterloo in Ontario, Canada, and a Master of Fine Arts degree from York University in Toronto, Canada.

 Photo of Michael Wickerson courtesy of CornbreadWorks in the Netherlands.

 Karen McCoy’s primary work for the last two decades has been large-scale, sited environmental sculpture.
 McCoy focuses on the...Read More